Working with Embellished Fabrics, Part I

-5. Now it’s time for the side seams.
-Thoroughly pin the side seams, taking care to line up the patterns in the embellishments perfectly.
+10. Now it’s time for the side seams.
+With right sides together, thoroughly pin the side seams, taking care to align the patterns in the embellishments perfectly.

-Use fork pins–they do a superb job of keeping the two layers (four layers, really, counting the organza) from shifting as you stitch with a zipper foot.
-The needle goes along the stitching line, right alongside the beads that are still in the body of the fabric.
+Use fork pins.
+They do a superb job of keeping the layers (four layers, counting the organza) from shifting as you stitch with a zipper foot.
+The needle goes along the stitching line, alongside the beads that are still in the body of the fabric.

-I often sew these sorts of seams twice (stitching very slowly), just to make sure the stitching is good and tight.
-The loft of the fabric (because of all the embellishments) can make a tight seam a little challenging.
-Stitch very slowly–my theory is that by stitching slowly, the needle can sort of slide down alongside any beads that it encounters.
-If you stitch quickly, the needle can hit any errant beads directly–you’ll break beads, you’ll break needles, you’ll put holes in the underlying fabric…so go slowly.
+11. I often sew these sorts of seams twice, stitching slowly, just to make sure the stitching is tight.
+The loft of the fabric created by the embellishments can make a tight seam challenging.
+Stitch very slowly.
+My theory is that by stitching slowly, the needle can slide down alongside any beads that it encounters.
+If you stitch quickly, the needle can hit errant beads directly: You’ll break beads, you’ll break needles, you’ll put holes in the underlying fabric.

-A few steps to finish up the side seams: Press them thoroughly, and catch-stitch the seam allowances to the silk organza underlining.
-This will keep them nice and flat.
+12. Finish the side seams.
+Press them open thoroughly, and catch-stitch the seam allowances to the silk organza underlining.
+This will keep them flat.

-Now that it’s sewn together, I’m really glad I went to the trouble of basting the embellished fabric so thoroughly to the silk organza–fabrics that are heavily ornamented with glass beads (like this one) get very heavy, and they need support.
+Now that the skirt is sewn together, I’m glad I went to the trouble of basting the embellished fabric so thoroughly to the silk organza.
+Fabrics that are densely ornamented with glass beads, like this one, are heavy and need support.

-6. Sew the silk charmeuse lining together; there’s nothing tricky about that.
-Sew the darts and keep the left side seam open to accommodate the zipper.
+14. Assemble the silk charmeuse lining.
+Sew the darts and side seams, and keeping an opening in the left side seam to accommodate the zipper.

-Jump to part two, “Working with Heavily Embellished Fabrics, Part 2,” to see how to finish the skirt.
+Jump to the second installment, “Working with Heavily Embellished Fabrics, Part 2,” to see how to finish the skirt.